microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/02_build_llm_flows/02_build_llm_flows.md

 After you complete this exercise, you will be able to:

-* Set up VSCode in AI Studio
+* Set up VSCode in Azure AI Foundry
 * Load the Vector Index
 * Modify the prompt
 * Test the prompt